luxie11/UnrolledLinkedList-Java/README.md

-# UnrolledLinkedList-Java
-This was created for University of Kaunas Technology
+This structure was created for lecture in University of Kaunas Technology.